Kevin Francis (Canadian football)

-Kevin Francis (born June 5, 1993) is a professional Canadian football linebacker for the Edmonton Elks of the Canadian Football League (CFL).
+Kevin Francis (born June 5, 1993) is a Canadian professional football linebacker.
 He played as a tight end during his college football career with the North Carolina A&T Aggies.
+Francis has been a member of the Saskatchewan Roughriders, Ottawa Redblacks, BC Lions, and Edmonton Elks.

 Professional career

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

-After going undrafted in the 2016 NFL Draft, Francis declared eligible for the 2016 CFL Supplemental Draft after informing the league that he was born in Toronto, Ontario.
-He was drafted by the Roughriders on May 25, 2016, who forfeited a third round selection in the 2017 CFL Draft to acquire his rights.
+After going undrafted in the 2016 NFL draft, Francis declared eligible for the 2016 CFL Supplemental Draft after informing the league that he was born in Toronto, Ontario.
+He was drafted by the Roughriders on May 25, 2016, who forfeited a third round selection in the 2017 CFL draft to acquire his rights.
 Upon entering 2016 training camp, Francis switched to the defensive side of the ball after previously playing on offence in college.
-He made his CFL debut on June 30, 2016 against the Toronto Argonauts, registering his first defensive tackle.
-He made his first career start at linebacker on October 22, 2016 against the Montreal Alouettes.
+He made his CFL debut on June 30, 2016, against the Toronto Argonauts, registering his first defensive tackle.
+He made his first career start at linebacker on October 22, 2016, against the Montreal Alouettes.
 Francis finished his rookie season having played in all 18 regular season games where he recorded 12 defensive tackles, 13 special teams tackles, and one forced fumble.

 In 2017, Francis played in 15 regular season games where he had three defensive tackles, 10 special teams tackles, and one forced fumble.
 He suffered a shoulder injury in October and was on the injured list for the last three regular season games and both post-season games.
 To begin the 2018 season, he was placed on the injured list as he rehabbed his injury from 2017.
 He then played in the remaining 12 games of the regular season where he had six special teams tackles.
 He also made his post-season debut where he played in the West Final loss to the Winnipeg Blue Bombers.
 He became a free agent in 2019.

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 On February 14, 2019, Francis signed with the Ottawa Redblacks to a one-year contract.
 He played in just seven regular season games, but recorded eight special teams tackles.

-BC Lions
+BC Lions (first stint)

 Francis again entered free agency and signed a one-year deal with the BC Lions on February 11, 2020.
 However, the 2020 CFL season was cancelled and Francis never played for the Lions.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

-On February 12, 2021, it was announced that Francis had re-signed with the Saskatchewan Roughriders.
+On February 12, 2021, it was announced that Francis had re-signed with the Roughriders.

-BC Lions (II)
+BC Lions (second stint)

-Francis signed again with the BC Lions on February 9, 2022.